 But the change did not come overnight.
 It was a lengthy process with many doubts, but slowly I learned that I would only get freedom if I went into my fears.
 I noticed how unfounded they often are and that when I faced them I became stronger and more confident.
 I became more and more aware of what I really wanted in my life: that was singing to the cello and writing my own arrangements.
 I turned nights into days because I really wanted to put my ideas on paper before I forgot them the next morning.
 I took singing lessons and deepened jazz studies, continued to learn songwriting and slowly found my own style.
 And if I have learned anything from all of this, it is the certainty that our life is a gift and we have unlimited possibilities to shape it according to our own ideas.
 If we take the path we have always followed, our potential will not grow.
 But if we always face new tasks, then we grow beyond ourselves and realize that really everything in life is possible.

 In the search for myself, I have left the beaten track and I want my music to give you the courage to start looking for your own individual path.
 Would you like to get involved?
-You can preorder my CD here.
-I would also love to see you at one of my release concerts in 2020.
+You can order my CD here.
+I would also love to see you at one of my concerts.